WinstonMoyo/Financial-News-Event-Visualizer-MQL-/README.md

 How to Run:

-Place the NewsEventIndicator.mq4 file into the Indicators folder of your MetaTrader platform.
+Place the News Indicator.mq5 file into the Indicators folder of your MetaTrader platform.

 Import or link your financial news data in the form of an Excel/CSV file in the same format as the example file provided in this repository.

 Place the CSV file in the Common/Files/ directory inside a folder named 'News Data'

-In the MetaTrader 4 Terminal, type the name of the file and customize visualization options through the indicator’s settings to suit your trading style.
+In the MetaTrader 5 Terminal, type the name of the file and customize visualization options through the indicator’s settings to suit your trading style.